-Accelerated Rehabilitative Disposition, or the “ARD Program”, is a pre-trial intervention program that is designed to divert first-time, non-violent offenders from the criminal justice process.
-Many people who apply for admission into the Accelerated Rehabilitative Disposition (ARD) program in PA are people who have been charged with Driving Under the Influence/DUI.
+The Pennsylvania Accelerated Rehabilitative Disposition Program, or the “ARD Program”, is a pre-trial intervention program that is designed to divert first-time, non-violent offenders from the criminal justice process.
+Many people who apply for admission into the Pennsylvania Accelerated Rehabilitative Disposition Program (ARD Program) in PA are people who have been charged with Driving Under the Influence/DUI.

 ARD — Recognizing That Good People Can Make Mistakes